AviatrixSystems/Docs/HowTos/aviatrix_apis_datacenter_extension.rst

         "CID": "584b4b57a42f2"
         }

-Note the value of CID for the API calls hereafter.
+Note the value of the CID for the API calls hereafter.

 2. Enter the license